Collinslenjo/Clojure-Ninja/README.md

-# hello Clojure
+# Clojure Project :fire:

-> A Clojure library designed to ... well, that part is up to you.
+> A Clojure project designed to shorten Urls.